AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 The key features aimed at improving the handling of large files are mentioned as follows:

 - To enhance performance, certain functionalities like undo, redo, the outline panel, and the dirty marker are disabled.
-It is recommended to break topics into smaller sections to improve functionality.
+It is recommended to break topics into smaller topics for optimal experience.

 - An alert message is displayed at the top for large files, as shown in the snippet below.
 This alert highlights the number of elements based on the value specified in the **largeFileTagCount** parameter of the uiconfig.json file.
 By default, **largeFileTagCount** is set to 2500.